-Examiners reported a wide range of appropriate topics and research styles in this session.
-These included essays in ecology, genetics, evolution, animal and plant physiology, biochemistry, biotechnology, microbiology, and a wide variety of human biology top ics including behaviour, exercise physiology, health drugs, nutrition and diseases.
+Appropriate topics in biology include ecology, genetics, evolution, animal and plant physiology, biochemistry, biotechnology, microbiology, and a wide variety of human biology topics including behaviour, exercise physiology, health, drugs, nutrition and diseases.
 The most successful research based papers had a small number of clearly defined and easily manipulated independent variables and a quantifiable and easily measured dependent variable.
 Successful essays often rely on a small amount of simple equipment and can be carried out in the school laboratory or in the local environment.

 While literature-based essays per se are not inappropriate, those that rely exclusively on web-based sources run the risk of failing to adequately meet particular criteria (especially the subject specific).
 These essays are often poorly illustrated and inadequately referenced and show little or no sense of the reliability, or otherwise, of the sources accessed.
-They tend to be accumulations of fact with little or no attempt to analyze or critically evaluate.
+They tend also to be accumulations of fact with little or no attempt to analyse or critically evaluate.

-There can be no doubt that the choice of topic is crucial to the overall success of the essay and that candidates need guidance in selecting an appropriate topic.
-Examiners report a small but significant number of inappropriate and or poorly focused topics including ethical, social and religious aspects of biological issues, political and economic aspects of environmental policy, and diagnosis and treatment of disorders and diseases.
+Choice of topic is crucial to the overall success of the essay and candidates need guidance in selecting an appropriate topic.
+Inappropriate and or poorly focused topics include ethical, social and religious aspects of biological issues, political and economic aspects of environmental policy, and diagnosis and treatment of disorders and diseases.
 This is an area where supervisors need to exert more influence.
-The topic should result from a discussion between the candidate and the supervisor during which a process of identifying, discussing, assessing and narrowing down a suitable area for research-is undertaken, and the interest and motivation of the candidate are channelled in an a ppropriate direction.
+The topic should result from a discussion between the candidate and the supervisor during which a process of identifying, discussing, assessing and narrowing down a suitable area for research is undertaken, and the interest and motivation of the candidate are channeled in an appropriate direction.